Antonio Pujía

 Antonio Pujía (11 June 1929 – 26 May 2018) was an Argentinian sculptor.
-Through his artwork he always both honoured women and also denounced the world's horrors of famine and war.
+Through his artwork, he always honoured women and denounced the world's horrors of famine and war.

 Personal life

 Antonio Pujía was born in Polia, a small town in Calabria, southern Italy, on June 11, 1929.
 In May 1937 he emigrated with his mother and older sister Carmela to Argentina, where his father Vittorio (who had traveled when Antonio was only two years old) was expecting them.
-Since his early childhood (and because his difficulty with the Spanish language) he began to draw elements of reality that will attract his attention by the novelty meant for.
-Upon graduation, the teacher guides students in their future education and tells Pujía that he should follow Fine Arts.
+Because of his difficulty with the Spanish language, he began in early childhood to draw elements of reality that will attract his attention by the novelty meant for.
+Upon his graduation, Pujía's teacher that guides students in their future education tells Pujía that he should pursue Fine Arts.

 He has a son from his first marriage: Vittorio Pujia, a musician who lives in France.
 In 1960 he joined for love Susana Nicolai (a Psychologist and Ceramist) his lifelong partner, with whom he has two children: Lino Pujía (an Argentinian filmmaker) and Sandro Pujía (an Argentinian photographer).

 Education

-Pujía began attending the Buenos Aires's numerous studios in 1943, developing an interest in painting and sculpture.
+Pujía began attending numerous studios in the Buenos Aires in 1943, developing an interest in painting and sculpture.
 One of his early mentors was the realist sculptor Rogelio Yrurtia.
-He obtained a MFA in Sculpture, from the National College of Fine Arts Ernesto de la Cárcova (1954).
-He also earned a degree as a Professor of Sculpture from the National School of Fine Arts Prilidiano Pueyrredón (1950) and a bachelor's degree in Fine Arts (Drawing) from the School of Fine Arts Manuel Belgrano (1946).
+In 1954, he obtained a MFA in Sculpture from the National College of Fine Arts Ernesto de la Cárcova.
+He also earned a bachelor's degree in Fine Arts (Drawing) from the School of Fine Arts Manuel Belgrano in 1946 and a degree as a Professor of Sculpture from the National School of Fine Arts Prilidiano Pueyrredón in 1950.

 Artistic life

 Colón Theatre: 1956–1970

-In 1956 Pujia won a competition to be the head of newly created Scenic Sculpture Workshop Department at the Colón Theatre, continuing working as director until 1970.
+In 1956, Pujía won a competition to be the head of newly created Scenic Sculpture Workshop Department at the Colón Theatre, continuing working as director until 1970.
 From this period comes his fascination with music and dance, two of his favorite subjects.
-Regularly attends the dancers classes and take endless notes on charcoal on paper.
+He regularly attended the dancers' classes and took endless notes on charcoal on paper.
 Pujía was close to a number of the opera house's ballet company dancers, and he created a bust of Norma Fontenla (on display at the theatre's foyer).
-He established his own atelier, and left his post at the Colón Theatre in 1970 to teach at his studio, full-time.
+He established his own atelier, and left his post at the Colón Theatre in 1970 to teach at his studio full-time.